ultrageek/datasources/README.md

 4. Make mobile app (iPad) preloaded with the list, to allow touch-based exploration
 5. Possibly have data visualizations of select data on the iPad app.

 If you have any data additions to make, please feel free to clone this repo, make your changes and make a pull request.
-Or email me at internet.ultrageek at gmail dot com
+Or email me at internet.ultrageek at gmail dot com.
+Please use at least the subject line "Re: Github datasources repo"